$30.99-$38.39 hourly / $5,370.90-$6,653.60 monthly / $64,450.80-$79,843.20 annual

 Performs related duties as assigned.

 An Executive Assistant provides a variety of highly responsible administrative support duties to a College President or District Office executive in executing his/her administrative responsibilities related to the business operations of the assigned organizational unit.
 Work assignments require the incumbent to use a high degree of independence and discretion; and exercise sound judgment.
 Use of computer equipment and advanced software applications is an integral aspect of the duties.
-The class of Executive Assistant (Confidential) is distinguished from the class of Executive Assistant because the employee, in the regular course of his or her duties, is required to have access to, or possess information relating to, the District's employer-employee relations.
+The class of Executive Assistant (Confidential) is distinguished from the class of Executive Assistant because the employee, in the regular course of his or her duties, is required to have access to, or possess information relating to, the District's employee and labor relations.

 An Administrative Assistant, Administrative Services, provides paraprofessional staff assistance to a Vice President, Administrative Services, in executing his/her administrative responsibilities over the areas of budgeting, purchasing, personnel, payroll, contracts, and other centralized administrative activities of a college.
 Work assignments require the incumbent to be able to work independently and use good judgment and apply reasoning skills.
 Use of computer equipment and advanced software applications is an integral aspect of the duties.

 An Administrative Aide applies a thorough knowledge of established procedures and policies in the areas of: budgeting, purchasing, personnel, payroll, contracts, scheduling, and other centralized administrative activities.
 Proficiency in the methods, procedures, and policies utilized in the Los Angeles Community College District is of greater importance than a broad knowledge of the general principles and practices of office administration.
 Use of computer equipment and advanced software applications is an integral aspect of the duties.
-The class of Administrative Aide (Confidential) is distinguished from the class of Administrative Aide because the employee, in the regular course of his or her duties, is required to have access to, or possess information relating to, the District's employer-employee relations.
+The class of Administrative Aide (Confidential) is distinguished from the class of Administrative Aide because the employee, in the regular course of his or her duties, is required to have access to, or possess information relating to, the District's employee and labor relations.

 Policies, regulations, procedures, and precedents applicable to the administrative office to which assigned